Tips from the Rutgers University Council on Children's Literature

 DON'T launch into a lengthy pitch describing your project unless the editor or agent asks you to do so.

 DON'T ask any editor to take your manuscript home from the conference!
 (Notice that was a big don't.)

 DO follow up on new friend connections and follow through with submitting work to appropriate contacts.

-DO learn more about the profession by reading journals such as The Horn Book, School Library Journal, and Publishers Weekly, and by visiting the websites of the Children's Book Council, The Children's Literature Web Guide, and The Purple Crayon.
+DO learn more about the profession by reading journals such as The Horn Book, School Library Journal, and Publishers Weekly, and by visiting websites such as The Children's Book Council and The Purple Crayon.
 They in turn will guide you to other resources.

 DO be an active member of the Society of Children's Book Writers and Illustrators (SCBWI).